polifonia-project/roman-chord-ontology/README.md

 # License
 MIT License

-Copyright (c) 2022 Andrea Poltronieri
+Copyright (c) 2022 Andrea Poltronieri, Jacopo de Berardinis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal